 Q: What models do you repair?

-A: We currently repair all model years of Toyota Tacomas.
+A: We currently repair all model years of Toyota Tacoma compass / temperature displays.
 Our repair record is 100% for displays that haven’t had previous repair attempts.

 Q: What if I already tried to repair it myself?

 A: About 50% of the time it isn’t a problem.
 However, when DIY repairs are incorrectly performed, an electrical short can result which destroys non-replaceable components on the board.
-If we are unable to repair your board, you will receive a partial refund of $30.
-If you performed a DIY and it worked for a while then quit…and you haven’t touched it since…we have a very good chance of full repair.
+If we are unable to repair your board, we won’t charge you for the work, but you must pay for return shipping if you want your display back.
+If you performed a DIY repair and it worked for a while…. then quit (and you haven’t touched it since) we have a very good chance of full repair.

 Q: What causes the display to fail?

-A: Multiple factors: oxidation of the metal surfaces, over-heated components due to poor design, and RoHS solder.
+A: Multiple factors: oxidation of the metal surfaces, over-heated components (primarily the resistors marked 510, but there are occasionally other component failures), and RoHS solder.
 We overcome all of these issues with our repair system.

 Q: What is HJ Services and Siliconmethod.com?